Periodic Anderson model with Holstein phonons for the description of the Cerium volume collapse: Model and Method

 \section{Model and Method}

 In order to study the influence of the phonons on the Cerium volume collapse, we have here employed the periodic Anderson model with electron-phonon interaction, which is

 where $c_{i, \sigma}^{\dagger}, c_{i, \sigma} (f_{i, \sigma}^{\dagger}, f_{i, \sigma})$ creates and destroys a $c(f)$ electron of spin $\sigma$ at lattice site $i$, respectively. $P_i$ and $X_{i}$ are the phonon momentum and displacement operators.
 Here, we have used dispersionless Einstein phonons with frequency $\Omega_0 = \sqrt{k/m}$.
 The parameter $g$ measures the electron-phonon interaction strength, $U$ is the Hubbard repulsion between localized $f$-electrons, and $V$ characterizes the hybridization between conduction- and $f$-electrons.
 With the parameters $g$ and $k$, we construct the effective electron-phonon interaction strength, $U_{eff} = \frac{g^2}{2k}$.
 Throughout this paper and to be consistent with the experimental results, we have set $\Omega_0 =0.01$~\cite{Peng_2013} unless otherwise specified.
 To preserve the large temperature metallic phase, we fix the total electronic density at $n=1.8$ by tuning the chemical potential at each iteration of the DMFT cycle.
 We also choose an appropriate value for $\epsilon_f$ so that $n_f=1$ when $T=0.1$ to ensure that a local moment is present at high temperature.
 We set $U = 4$, however, the precise value of $U$ is not crucial as we have found qualitatively similar results for other values of $U$.
+Since the strength of $U$ ( = 4) which measures the Hubbard repulsion strength between $f$ electrons is significantly larger than the values of $\epsilon_f$ ($\approx -0.1$) we use, most of the time, $f$ electron filling number is quite insensitive to the variations of $\epsilon_f$.
+For most of the parameters that we have scanned, we simply set $\epsilon_f = -0.15$ and assure ourselves that the $f$ filling will almost always be nearly 1.0 when $\beta = 10$.
 We use a hypercubic lattice with Gaussian bare DOS, and consider its bandwidth as our unit of energy.We set this unit to be the Fermi energy $\epsilon_F$ of Cerium, which is estimated to be 0.52eV \cite{PhysRevB.23.1266, PhysRevB.27.3390}.

 We propose this simplified model as our first attempt to incorporate the electron-phonon interaction into the study of the Cerium volume collapse.
 We neglect the Hubbard repulsion in the $c$-band because it is much smaller than the Hubbard repulsion in the $4f$ band.
 Since Amadon and Gerossier~\cite{Amadon_2015} found that the value of the inter-site hopping between $4f$ electrons is less than a third of the value of the hybridization between $4f$ and conduction electrons, we also neglect the $4f$-electron inter-site hopping in our model Hamiltonian.
 Our goal is to construct a minimal model which displays Kondo physics and investigate the effect of introducing the electron-phonon coupling in the model.